 Cinnamon is one of the other important spies used widely throughout the world and plays a prominent and important role in Indian culinary as well.

-Cinnamon is light brown in color and it is an inner bark of tree.
+Cinnamon is light brown in color and it is an inner bark of the tree.
 This has been used for thousands of years across the continents.
 Also believed to be originated from South Eastern countries like India Sri Lanka and Bangladesh.

 In India cinnamon is used mainly in the non-vegetarian / meat recipes.
 It is generally used to combat the raw flavors of the meat.
-And it is used less in vegetarian, as it may be over powering for certain vegetables.
+And it is used less in vegetarian, as it may be overpowering for certain vegetables.
 But there are some exceptions like this Potato Kurma.

-Buying them bulk is budget-friendly and if stored properly it can stay good for couple of years without losing its flavor and taste.
+Buying them bulk is budget-friendly and if stored properly it can stay good for a couple of years without losing its flavor and taste.

 How to use cinnamon

-Since I do follow real food diet, I do make my own powders.
+Since I do follow the real food diet, I do make my own powders.
 I generally do not buy ready-made powders from outside like garam masala or curry powder or spice mixes.

 If you’re using cinnamon bark you may fry it with cooking oil before adding to the recipe.
 The fragrance of this spice multiplies when it is fried in clarified butter, this is my personal choice and most of the Indian also agrees with this.